Fritz von Loßberg

 Friedrich Karl "Fritz" von Loßberg (30 April 1868 – 4 May 1942) was a German colonel and later general, of the First World War.
-He was an operational planner, especially of defence, who served as chief of staff in the 2nd, 3rd and 4th armies.
-He was present at the Battle of the Somme, the Battle of Arras and the Third Battle of Ypres.
+He was an operational planner, especially of defence.
+Loßberg served as chief of staff in the 3rd Army, 2nd Army, 6th Army and the 4th Army at the Second Battle of Champagne, Battle of the Somme, the Battle of Arras and the Third Battle of Ypres.